 Scientists also observed improvements in general optimism, sleep quality and “mindful presence” (or awareness) during the study.

-In 2016, researchers from the Department of Psychology at Karlstad University in Sweden tested the effects of sensory deprivation tank floating on symptoms of anxiety disorders, including general anxiety disorder (or GAD), which remains one of the most challenging mental health problems to treat.
-Study findings showed that GAD-symptomatology significantly changed for the better for the 12-session float group over a four-month period.
-(6)
+In 2016, researchers from the Department of Psychology at Karlstad University in Sweden tested the effects of sensory deprivation tank floating on symptoms of anxiety disorders, including general anxiety disorder (GAD), which remains one of the most challenging mental health problems to treat.
+Study findings showed that GAD symptomatology significantly changed for the better for the 12-session float group over a four-month period.

 In fact, 37 percent of participants in the float-treatment group reached full remission from GAD symptoms at post-treatment, while the majority experienced at least some significant beneficial effects related to sleep difficulties, problems with emotional regulation and depression.
-All improved outcome variables at post-treatment, except for certain symptoms of depression, remained at the 6-month followup point after the study.
+All improved outcome variables at post-treatment, except for certain symptoms of depression, remained at the six-month follow-up point after the study.
 No negative effects surfaced in the floaters.

 Stress-related illnesses now top the most common reasons for reduced productivity at work, employees using sick days, lost sleep and employee fatigue.
-(7) Problems attributed to stress include mental fatigue (also called “brain fog“), lack of concentration, burnout syndrome, migraines or tension headaches and digestive or gastric complaints.
+Problems attributed to stress include mental fatigue (also called “brain fog“), lack of concentration, burnout syndrome, migraines or tension headaches, and digestive or gastric complaints.

 4. Less Pain

-The patients treated with this flotation-restricted environmental stimulation technique for 6 to 12 weeks exhibited less pain, lower blood pressure levels, less anxiety and depression, reduced feelings of stress and negative and increased happiness/optimism, energy and positive affectivity.
-(9)
+The patients treated with this flotation-restricted environmental stimulation technique for six to 12 weeks exhibited less pain, lower blood pressure levels, less anxiety and depression, reduced feelings of stress and negativity, and increased happiness/optimism, energy and positive affectivity.

 5. Help Overcoming Addictions